Skip to main content

 circuit wallet export <address>

 Audited escape hatch — decrypts a local key and prints it to stderr (so a shell > redirect doesn’t accidentally capture it; use 2> if you genuinely want to file it).
-Requires the user to type yes I understand before printing.
-Refused for hosted-wallet links — use the web app’s wallet-export flow if you need the underlying key behind a hosted wallet.
+Requires the user to type yes I understand before printing (pass --yes to skip the prompt).

 Keystore file location

-circuit wallet honors two paths to override the default ~/.config/circuit/keystore.enc:
+circuit wallet honors two paths to override the default ~/.circuit/local/keystore:

 MechanismScopeExample